acorn-io/acorn-oss-workshop/secret.md

-In the previous step we described the Voting App in an Acornfile and ran it.
+In the previous step we described the VotingApp in an Acornfile and ran it.
 As a reminder, we ended up with the following Acornfile:

 ```
 containers: {